TerribleAtCreating/FNF-TacEngine/example_mods/mode_scripts/readme.txt

-Pout your .lua scripts for gameplay modes here!
+Put your .lua scripts for gameplay modes here!